ikawaha/trie/README.md

 Copyright and license
 ---------------------

-Copyright (c) 2014 Ikuo KAWAHARADA All Rights Reserved.
+Copyright (c) 2014 Ikuo Kawaharada All Rights Reserved.

 This software is released under the MIT License.
 See LICENSE.txt